Basic MockMotor Concepts

 To support stateful tests, a reaction can also update the values of the selected mock accounts.

 Mock accounts are similar to real accounts in real environments.
-Every mock account is a set of key-value properties, where a key can be account number, current balance or any other value that can affect the script-generated responses.
+Every mock account is a set of key-value properties, where the value can be an account number, current balance or anything that can affect the script-generated responses.

-Accounts (one or more) can be selected for specific response based on the request properties (e.g. account number in the request).
+Mock accounts can be selected for specific reaction execution based on the request properties (for example, the account number in the payload).

-Accounts are typically bulk-edited via Excel downloads and uploads.
-They can also be updated by the response script to support stateful scenarios.
+Mock accounts are bulk-edited in Excel.
+They can also be updated by the reaction script to support stateful scenarios such as registration.

 Variables hold various context values during the request execution.

-Some variables contain values from the incoming request, some from the selected accounts and some even have metainformation about the service, responses and ready-to-use random values.
+Some variables contain values from the incoming request, some from the selected accounts and some even have meta-information about the service, reactions and ready-to-use random values.

 Variables are available to all reaction’s scripts when computing their response payload, HTTP status, delay, or any other property.